 - Cook Time: 40 mins

 - Total Time: 1 hour 10 minutes

 - Method: Hob

 - 1 large onion, finely chopped

 - 1 red pepper, finely chopped

-- 2 garlic cloves, peeled and finely chopped
+- 2 garlic cloves, peeled and finely chopped or grated

 - 1 teaspoon hot chilli powder

 - 1 teaspoon paprika